Category Archives: 1962 Films

 One cringe when the black attendees are forced to sit in the upper portion of the courthouse, an obvious way to demean and lessen them, and which speaks volumes for the town- we realize Tom does not have a chance, yet we hope against hope for his acquittal.

-Wisely, I do not feel the point of the film is the outcome of the trial- we know what will result.
-But instead, the film teaches us a lesson in reality and that life is often unfair and painful.
+Wisely, I do not feel the point is the outcome of the trial- we know what will result.
+But the film teaches us a lesson in reality and that life is often unfair and painful.

 Gregory Peck was awarded the Best Actor Oscar in 1962 as he plays the liberal, progressive, honorable man.
 He can do no wrong and is a wonderful example for his kids.